Table of Contents

 [1] "closure"

-#attempt to subset mean function
+# Attempting to subset the standard mean function

 mean[1]